Renato Machado: Life and career

-He was also one of the occasional presenters of Jornal Nacional, replacing William Bonner and Fátima Bernardes.
+Machado was also one of the occasional presenters of Jornal Nacional, replacing William Bonner and Fátima Bernardes.

-Renato is a classical music lover and is known in Brazil as a great connoisseur of wines and gastronomy.
-In addition to being a wine critic for the newspaper O Globo and Rádio CBN, he is the author of the series Reserva Especial, produced by the GNT channel.
+He was a classical music lover and was known in Brazil as a great connoisseur of wines and gastronomy.
+In addition to being a wine critic for the newspaper O Globo and Rádio CBN, he authored the series Reserva Especial, produced by the GNT channel.
 The program reveals the secrets of producing the best wines in Europe.
 He presented the program Menu Confiança with the French chef Claude Troisgros, based in Brazil, where he pairs wines and recipes.

-He was married to columnist Danuza Leão.
-He is the father of actress Maria Eduarda Machado, who starred in the soap opera Malhação in 2007.
+Machado was married to columnist Danuza Leão.
+He was the father of actress Maria Eduarda Machado, who starred in the soap opera Malhação in 2007.
 In 2009, Renato had to undergo last-minute bypass surgery, which left him away from Bom Dia Brasil for over a month, and he was replaced by journalist Márcio Gomes.
 In January 2011, after his vacation, Renato returned to host Bom Dia Brasil, only accumulating the presenter role, giving way to Miguel Athayde as editor-in-chief of the news program.
 In September of the same year, he returned to being an international correspondent in London with stories for Globo's news programs and a weekly column in Jornal da Globo.
 On December 11, 2015, during Bom Dia Brasil, Renato announced his departure from the London news program and return to Brazil.
 Upon returning to Brazil, the journalist began working at Globo Repórter as a special reporter.
 His first report for the program aired in June 2016 with a report by Machado about a ballerina from Morro da Mangueira who became a star in New York.

 In November 2021, Machado was fired by Rede Globo, after more than 40 years of service.

+Machado died on 16 July 2026, at the age of 83.